jryzkns/IsSheMadAtMe/README.md

 ```

 ## Disclaimer
-- Training data and trained model not included
+- Training and insurance not included (although your training time might be better if use LSUV initialiation for your personalized network: `https://github.com/ducha-aiki/LSUV-pytorch`)
-- Use at your own risk
+- Use at your own risk :punch: